jjvanzon/Circular-Language-Spec/spec/introduction.md

 Calling a command has a similar effect as inserting the called command there where it was called.

 The __Redraw Button__ command is rather complex.
-In this command, lines of a button are drawn, a text is drawn and other things that make up the display of a button.
-It can be built up of steps. __Redraw Button__ can call a __Draw Line__ command a number of times.
+In this command, lines of a button are drawn, a text is drawn and other things that make up the button.
+It is built up of steps. __Redraw Button__ could call a __Draw Line__ command a number of times.
 So sub commands of this __Set Text__ command can themselves be composed of sub commands.

 <img src="images/Circle%20Language%20Spec%20Introduction.013.jpeg" height="350" />